crow-translate/crow-translate/README.md

 ## Localization

 To help with localization you can use [Crowdin](https://crowdin.com/project/crow-translate) or translate files in `data/translations` with [Qt Linguist](https://doc.qt.io/Qt-5/linguist-translators.html) directly.
-To add a new language, write me on the Crowdin page or copy `data/translations/crow-translate.ts` to `data/translations/crow-translate_<ISO 639-1 language code>.ts`, translate it and send a pull request.
+To add a new language, write me on the Crowdin page or copy `data/translations/crow-translate.ts` to `data/translations/crow-translate_<ISO 639-1 language code>_<ISO 3166-1 country code>.ts`, translate it and send a pull request.